-24-hour ATMs are plentiful in the large cities you will be traveling to.
-The most commonly accepted U.S. cards are Visa and MasterCard.
-You can also draw cash as soon as you land at the airport.
-You should compare the international transaction fee charged by your different banks; the fee can range from 1-3%.
-However, there is a steep local fee for withdrawing pesos and some ATMs may not work.
-We highly recommend bringing some cash and exchanging it for pesos in Argentina.
+24-hour ATMs are plentiful in the large cities you will be traveling to-as well as inside the Mendoza airport.
+The most commonly accepted U.S. credit card is Visa.
+You should compare the international transaction fee charged by your bank as international transaction fees can range from 1-3%.
+However, there is a steep local fee for withdrawing cash (as high as \$8.00 USD per transaction!) and some ATMs may not work or will only offer limited amounts of cash per transaction.
+We highly recommend bringing some U.S. dollars and exchanging them for Argentine pesos while in Argentina.